bookofproofs/bookofproofs.github.io/_sources/history/16th-century/ferrari.md

 * Ferrari clearly understood the cubic and quartic equations more thoroughly than his opponent who decided that he would leave Milan that very night and thus leave the contest unresolved, so victory went to Ferrari.
 * On the strength of this challenge, Ferrari's fame soared and he was inundated with offers of employment, including a request from the emperor himself, who wanted a tutor for his son.
 * Ferrari fancied a more financially rewarding position though, and took up an appointment as tax assessor to the governor of Milan, Ferrando Gonzaga.
-* He moved back to his home town of Bologna where he lived with his widowed sister Maddalena, and was called to a professorship of mathematics at the University of Bologna in 1565 but, sadly, Ferrari died later that year.
-* Certainly, according to Cardan, Maddalena refused to grieve at her brother's funeral and, having inherited Ferrari's fortune, she remarried two weeks later.

 Born 2 February 1522, Bologna, Papal States (now Italy).
 Died 5 October 1565, Bologna, Papal States (now Italy).